-The U.S. Food and Drug Administration (FDA) amended eight classification regulations to reflect recent regulatory changes.
+The United States Food and Drug Administration (FDA) amended eight classification regulations to reflect recent regulatory changes.
 Three of those are radiology-specific:

 - 2010: Medical Image Storage Device